tizkovatereza/Groq-and-E2B/JS_guide.md

 # Code Interpreting with Groq and E2B

-Learn how to use E2B with Groq LLMs to securely run the AI-generated code.
+Learn how to use E2B with LLMs powered by Groq to securely run the AI-generated code.

 ## What is E2B?